github/semantic/ROADMAP.md

 ToC in Enterprise       | @joshvera  | 2                 | ?

-### Serve more of our users
+### Improve our supported languages

-We want to provide data useful to more of our users.
+We will add support for Python, and improve our support for Ruby, Go, and JavaScript/TypeScript.

 Task              | PRP        | Priority (1 to 3) | Amount of work (1 to 4)
 ----              | ---        | ----------------- | -----------------------